fishBone000/socks5/README.md

-# Under Test, Preview ONLY, Will Be Out SOON
 # SOCKSY5
 Socksy5 provides a Golang SOCKS5 middle layer that handle communication with clients for you, but let you to do decision on what to do with the handshakes and requests.